 The contest, believed to be the first such event, reportedly awarded points to hackers for accessing an organization's Web servers and defacing pages.
 A greater number of points was awarded for hacks on sites running obscure operating systems, such as Apple's OS X and Unix flavors HP-UX and IBM AIX.
 A successful defacer would get fewer points for breaking into more popular Microsoft or Linux systems.

 Zone-H.org, meanwhile, was the anointed scorekeeper in this contest by the hacker underground.
-Zone-H.org has also been accused on some fronts of precipitating the contest,
+Zone-H.org has also been accused on some fronts of precipitating the contest, but founder and editor Roberto Preatoni said that neither scenario is true.

 Preatoni said it would have been impossible for his 50-person staff to tabulate any potential results from this contest.
 On average, Preatoni said, his site receives 2,000 to 3,000 defacement notifications on a given weekend, all of which are reported online to the site.
 A robot then takes a snapshot of the compromised Web page, which is verified by someone on staff before it is posted to the site.
 Preatoni expected 20,000 notifications this weekend and said it would have been "an impossible mission" for his staffers to verify and post each defacement.